Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Schedule Analysis

-- The Wolverines' best win this season came in a 76-68 victory against the No. 19 North Carolina Tar Heels on December 20.
+- In their signature win of the season, the Wolverines beat the No. 19 North Carolina Tar Heels, 76-68, on December 20.

-- The Wolverines have tied for the 18th-most Quadrant 1 victories in the nation (seven).

 Michigan 2022-23 Best Wins